SSR framework for Svelte 5 + Bun with islands-based selective hydration

 Extensions (hooks & filters)

-- Hooks run a user function at a specific framework moment (no return value).
+- Hooks run a user function at a specific framework moment.
+No return value — observation or side effects only.

-- Filters replace a framework default value (receive the existing value, return the new one).
+- Filters replace a framework default value.
+The callback receives the existing value and returns the new one.

 Hooks